sampl/protolang/developers.md

 - Sign into your Protolang app (not Supabase—the actual app, on `localhost`), then go to your [Supabase users dashboard](https://app.supabase.com/project/_/auth/users) and copy the User UID of your user.
 - Go back to your `.env.development` file and add the UID it as `ADMIN_USER_UID`
+- Now run `npm run seed`

+You'll also want to seed the dictionary schema with the language files.

 The full language dictionaries are generated from the English-language [Wiktionary](https://en.wiktionary.org/) and parsed by [Wiktextract](https://github.com/tatuylonen/wiktextract).

 Parsed JSON language files are quite large, so they are not included in git as of yet.
 However they can be downloaded directly (already parsed from Wiktionary format) at [https://kaikki.org/dictionary/].

 - Download the language files you want to use from [https://kaikki.org/dictionary/]
-- Move the files into the `/dictionaries` directory
+- Move the file into the `/data` directory

-Once this is all complete, run `npm run seed` to import everything into your database.
+- Run `npm run update-dict`

 That's it--you should be good to go!